Right, Rules & Cops

 Seek joy, y’all.
 Pass it on!

-Still plenty of time to join the gang who are going to be using Create Your Incredible Year planner to make 2013 the best ever.
+Still plenty of time to join the gang who are going to be using C to make 2013 the best ever.